wp-plugins/my-calendar/readme.txt

 * Italian ([Sabir Musta](http://mustaphasabir.altervista.org)) - to 1.7.0
 * Brazilian Portuguese (Leonardo Kfoury) - to 1.6.0?

-New or updated translations are always appreciated.
+Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

 == Installation ==